ISSOtm/gb-open-world/README.md

 When a palette's reference counter reaches 0, its hardware slot becomes free.
 Conversely, when a palette is first referenced, it gets loaded into a free hardware slot.
 (If there are no free hardware slots, we have a problem.)

+## Code conventions

+`;; DEBUG` comments indicate debug assertions that I may want to remove if they end up being too heavy.